Skip to content

 Understanding vapor barriers

-In the first place, “the function of a vapor barrier is to retard the migration of water vapor.
+“The function of a vapor barrier is to retard the migration of water vapor.
 Furthermore, vapor barriers are not typically intended to retard the migration of air.
 That is the function of air barriers.”[1]

 Moreover, a vapor barrier is any material used for damp proofing, typically a plastic or foil sheet.
-Additionally, these sheets resists diffusion of moisture through the wall, floor, ceiling, or roof assemblies of buildings.[2]
+Additionally, these sheets resist diffusion of moisture through the wall, floor, ceiling, or roof assemblies of buildings.[2]

 What does a vapor barrier do?